-Do the wrong thing and you could put your life in danger.
+Do the wrong thing during a power outage and you could put yourself in danger.

 Let Your Phone Die